cockroachlabs/open-sourced-interview-process/README.md

 - You will leave with a thorough understanding of the interview process at Cockroach Labs, along with visibility into real questions from our onsite interviews.
 Our recruiters will be happy to confirm which of these questions will be presented during the onsite interview.

 - Please note, around 10% of each interview is spent on a curve-ball that we do not include in the exercises below.
-While you can come prepared for a majority of the interview, we also like to see how candidates think on their toes.
+While you can come prepared for a majority of the interview, we also like to see how candidates think on their feet.

 **For recruiters**